-The IAIA Academic Computer Lab, located adjacent to the Learning Support Center, is available to IAIA students 24 hours a day, 7 days a week, during the semester.
+The IAIA Academic Computer Lab, located adjacent to the Student Success Center, is available to IAIA students 24 hours a day, 7 days a week, during the semester.
 Access is granted using magnetic card keys and all activity is monitored.
-The Academic Computer Lab Technician is available to assist students, Monday though Friday, 8:00 a.m. to 5:00 p.m.